lzwjava/blog-source/_posts/2024-12-12-great-yin-wang-en.md

 ---
+lang: en
 layout: post
-title: "GTY - Great Teacher Yin"
+title: GTY - Great Teacher Yin
 ---

 This is a story about me and Yin Wang.
 I just checked my Twitter account.